Tom Caluwé

 Tom Caluwé (born 11 April 1978) is a Belgian football manager, executive, and former player.
-He currently serves as the sporting director of KV Mechelen.
+He currently serves as the sporting director of K.V.
+Mechelen.

 Club career

-Caluwé is a midfielder who was born in Rumst and made his debut in professional football, being part of the KV Mechelen squad in the 1996–97 season.
+Caluwé is a midfielder who was born in Rumst and made his debut in professional football, being part of the K.V.
+Mechelen squad in the 1996–97 season.
 He also played for Willem II Tilburg and FC Utrecht in the Dutch Eredivisie before joining Al-Wakrah.

 International career

 Caluwé represented Belgium in the 1997 FIFA World Youth Championship and he has one A-cap in which he scored.

 Managerial career

 KV Mechelen

-In the summer 2014, Caluwé returned to KV Mechelen as an assistant coach.
-In September 2016, Caluwé was appointed interim head coach, where he was in charge for one game, which he won 2-0 against Sint-Truidense.
+In the summer 2014, Caluwé returned to K.V.
+Mechelen as an assistant coach.
+In September 2016, Caluwé was appointed interim head coach, where he was in charge for one game, which he won 2–0 against Sint-Truidense.
 In October 2017, he was appointed interim head coach once again, this time for two games, which he both lost.

-In May 2018, he was promoted to Mechelen's technical sporting department, as an assistant to the clubs sporting director, Stefaan Vanroy.
+In May 2018, he was promoted to Mechelen's technical sporting department, as an assistant to the club's sporting director, Stefaan Vanroy.
 In the summer 2019, he was appointed sporting director of the club.